 Those wide-ranging impacts could already be observed In the midst of the 1980s when Saudi Arabia increased its oil production four-times within few years.
-It resulted in a comparable dramatic fall of the oil prices - in combination with its lack of missing economic competitiveness, insufficient diversification and high defense expenditures - and fueled the disintegration and, ultimately, the collapse of the Soviet Union.380
+It resulted in a comparable dramatic fall of the oil prices - in combination with its lack of missing economic competitiveness, insufficient diversification and high defence expenditures - and fuelled the disintegration and, ultimately, the collapse of the Soviet Union.